OJEE 2023 Exam - Dates, Registration, Syllabus, Pattern, Eligibility, Admit Card, Result

 Step 3: Choice Filling

-• Click on ‘Fill Choice’ button to enter your choice of colleges.
+• Click on the ‘Fill Choice’ button to enter your choice of colleges.

-• The list of colleges and their branches will appear on the screen in alphabetical manner.
+• The list of colleges and their branches will appear on the screen in an alphabetical manner.

 • The computer screen will also display the choices filled in by the candidates.

-• Candidates can add choices of colleges and branches by add multiple button and add button.
+• Candidates can add choices of colleges and branches by add multiple buttons and add buttons.

 • Arrange the filled in choices as per the preferences of college/ branch.